-One of the most common questions we hear is, How does a timber frame home differ from a log home?
+One of the most common questions we hear is, How do timber frame homes differ from log homes?
 The biggest difference is how the wood is used.

-There are many advantages to choosing timber frame construction.
+There are many advantages to choosing custom timber framing.
 Timber framing is suitable for just about any style and shape of building.
 Its versatile open-air design makes it ideal for large spaces like a public library or riding arena.
 And the warmth of natural wood makes it a great choice for more private, personal spaces like a spa or restaurant.

-Timber frame construction also offers the flexibility of customization.
+Timber framing also offers the flexibility of customization.
 From a grand, formal look to a modern, chic vibe, there’s truly no limit to what you can design and build.

 Timber framing is friendly to the environment.
 Timber is a natural, renewable resource, and our suppliers plant as many as 10 times the number of trees they cut down.
 A timber frame home paired with structural insulated panels (SIPs) is energy efficient.
 Unlike in a standard framed or stick-built home, SIPs don’t have the thermal breaks created by studs as 16-inch centers.
 This allows for reduced energy costs.

 Last but certainly not least, timber frame construction is low maintenance.
 Even 100 years later, you’ll have a beautiful, structurally sound, and energy efficient structure.